-A few weeks ago I bought a Ducati 1098S.
+It all started a few weeks ago when I bought a Ducati 1098S.

 I was surprised to see how much I liked the sports riding position.
 At the age of 40, it still doesn’t hurt my back or wrists.
 My right hand goes numb, but that’s mostly a function of nerves and fear – if I relax my grip on the throttle, it is a lot easier to manage.

 I knew there’s nothing like a Ducati because people kept telling me the BMW R 1200 S I had “looks like a Ducati” (it had under-tail exhausts, and does pass a resemblance styling-wise) and much worse, “sounds like a Ducati” (it really didn’t).
 Both those times reminded me that as great as any individual motorcycle is, there was still something lust-worthy about a Ducati.
 For me, anyway.

 So when a Ducati 1098S came up for sale I bought it the same day it was listed.
 The price was right, the seller seemed honest, and I knew what I was getting myself into.

 Are you obsessed with motorcycles?

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

 Riding the Hardest Bike to Ride in the World

 The Ducati 1098S is just that.
 It’s the hardest bike to ride I’ve ever ridden.